prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 GroupInnerJoinsByConnector optimizer is a PlanOptimizer which is responsible for flattening the JoinNode and adding the sundered nodes to a data structure called MultiJoinNode.

 GroupInnerJoinsByConnector optimizer will work on MultiJoinNode and will group TableScanNodes based on connector name if the connector supports join pushdown.
-This optimizer will create a single TableScanNode by using a new data structure called ConnectorTableHandleSet from the grouped TableScanNode.
-ConnectorTableHandleSet is a set of ConnectorTableHandles which is generated from grouped TableScanNode.
-This optimizer also creates a combined overall predicate and overall assignments for the ConnectorTableHandleSet and will add these to the newly created TableScanNode.
+This optimizer will create a single TableScanNode by using a new data structure called JoinTableSet from the grouped TableScanNode.
+JoinTableSet is a set of ConnectorTableHandles which is generated from grouped TableScanNode.
+This optimizer also creates a combined overall predicate and overall assignments for the JoinTableSet and will add these to the newly created TableScanNode.
 This newly created TableScanNode structure will replace the source list of MultiJoinNode.
 GroupInnerJoinsByConnector optimizer will then work on re-creating join node with updated MultiJoinNode structure.
 The low level design is available [here](https://github.com/Thanzeel-Hassan-IBM/rfcs/blob/main/RFC-0009-jdbc-join-push-down.md#groupinnerjoinsbyconnector-optimizer)

 Sql Query :